GRZ4NA/EasyDiscordBot/README.md

 - callFunction - function - being called when using a command (first argument is a message object)
 - keywords - array (string) - array of keywords that can trigger the commnand without prefix
 - usage - string - usage instructions that will be displayed in help message
+- hidden - boolean - if it's `true`, the command will not appear in the help message

 ### Command arguments
 Command arguments are located in the "command" property of every "message" object.